polkascan/py-substrate-metadata-docs/docs/frequency.md

 ### Events
 ---------
 #### BatchInterrupted
-Batch of dispatches did not complete fully.
-Index of first failing dispatch given, as well as the error.
 ##### Attributes
 | Name | Type | Composition
 | -------- | -------- | -------- |